 To program the memory function to a specific remote entry transmitter, refer to Remote entry system in the Locks and security chapter.

-CLIMATE CONTROLLED SEATS (if equipped)
+Climate controlled seats operation (if equipped)

-The controls for the climate controlled seats are located on the center console.
+The controls for the climate controlled seats are located on the dual electronic automatic temperature control (DEATC) system.
+Refer to Climate controls for more information.